ubarsc/rios/doc/source/concurrency.rst

 * The old parallel computation code within rios.parallel.
 This was never very efficient, and is now not used.
 Existing applications which use it should update to the new concurrency style.
-Until then, they will still run, but internall the new style is used to emulate the old, with guesses at appropriate parameters.
+Until then, they will still run, but internally the new style is used to emulate the old, with guesses at appropriate parameters.

 Any application code which makes direct use of these classes should be reviewed